 Biking And Hiking Trails At Presqu’ile PP

 There is over 16 km of paths and trails in Presqu’ile .
 The nature trails and hiking paths wind along the shorelines, through woodlands, and across the meadows of the park.
 The Presqu’ile hiking trails are fairly flat and easy to navigate with children.
-Towards late summer Poison Ivy is quite prevalent in the park though, so be prepared with long pants, socks, and shoes and wash clothing after hiking.
+Towards late summer, Poison Ivy is quite prevalent in the park though, so be prepared with long pants, socks, and shoes, and wash your clothing after hiking.

 |Trail Name||Length (km)||Return Time|